 Outside of the classroom, staff members designated as Career Ambassadors are able to offer advice and guidance in their areas of expertise and enthusiasm.
-There will also be opportunities to participate in bespoke careers events hosted by the Careers Department, details of which will be communicated through the normal channels of email, letter and newsletter.
+There will also be opportunities to participate in bespoke careers events hosted by the Careers Department, details of which will be communicated through the normal channels of email, newsletter and the Google Classroom.